 and setting a solid foundation on a horse.
 TQA guidelines are designed

 to help both the producer (horse trainer) and the consumer (horse

 trainer’s client).
 In the same way the foundation of a house determines

 the safety and security of the future building, the “starting process”

-(first 40 days) on a young horse should help to determine the safety and
+(First 2 Months) on a young horse should help to determine the safety and

 security of the future equine partner.
 TQA is working with experts in